-James Kasperek’s expressive light-filled pastels are informed by his graphic design skills — and a dark painting surface.
-His work spans a range of subjects, from landscape to still life, figures to florals.
+James Kasperek’s expressive light-filled pastels are informed by his graphic design skills — and a dark surface.
+His work spans a range of subjects, from landscapes to still lifes, figures to florals.
 But, he says, “I focus not so much on subject matter, but more on design, light and color.”

-Below, Kasperek chats with Pastel Journal about his journey to pastels and his tips for working on dark surfaces.
+Below, Kasperek chats with Pastel Journal about his journey to pastels and his tips for working on a dark surface.

 The Perfect Blend

 About 40 years ago, Kasperek studied fine art at the Columbus College for Art and Design, in Ohio, and at the Center for Creative Studies, in Detroit.
 As a student, he began using graphite and charcoal.
 He then moved on to color, eventually settling on pastels in the 1980s.

 “My early work in pencil and charcoal was highly rendered, with a strong emphasis on value and modeling,” he says.
 “As I moved into oil, my style became looser, and I grew more interested in color and the placement of shapes.
 I loved the texture and surfaces I could achieve, but found drying time frustrating.”

 He continued trying different media, but couldn’t get the richness of color he was after with watercolor, gouache or acrylic.
 “Because I always had loved to draw and was more comfortable with a pencil than a brush in my hand, I moved into colored pencil,” adds Kasperek.

 He tried working on textured linen surfaces with Prismacolor pencils, but gradually wanted to work larger with more expression and intensity of color.
 “So, I moved into pastels,” he explains.
 “They’re the perfect blend of drawing and painting for me.”